 Numerous research studies show that a strong inverse relationship exists between the volume of cardiac surgery performed and patient mortality and surgical complications.
 These studies have previously been cited in guidelines of the American College of Cardiology, the American Heart Association, and the American College of Surgeons.
 The 2011 American College of Cardiology Foundation/American Heart Association (ACCF/AHA) Guideline for Coronary Artery Bypass Graft surgery (CABG) notes that the apparent strength of the volume-outcome association often diminishes with proper risk adjustment based on clinical (as opposed to administrative) data and that the relationship appears weaker in more contemporary studies.
-The relationship also appears weaker when hierarchical models are used that properly account for small sample sizes and clustering of observations.

-&lt;sup>4 "Final Maryland All-Payer Model Agreement."
+4 "Final Maryland All-Payer Model Agreement."
 February 2014.

-&lt;http://mhcc.dhmh.maryland.gov/hospital/Documents/hospital/allpayermodel\agreement.pdf>
+mailto:/mhcc.dhmh.maryland.gov/hospital/Documents/hospital/allpayermodel_agreement.pdf